 Of the affairs of Scotland, it is certain, nothing can be depended upon prior to the reign of Fergus, the son of Erc, who lived in the fifth century.
 The true history of Ireland begins somewhat later than that period.
-Sir James Ware, who was indefatigable in his researches after the antiquities of his country. rejects, as mere fiction, and idle romance, a that is related of the ancient Irish before the time of St. Patrick, and the reign of Leogaire.
-It is from this consideration that he begins his history at the introduction of Christianity, remarking, that all that is delivered down concerning the times of paganism were tales of late invention, strangely mixed with anachronisms and inconsistencies.
-Such being the opinion of Ware, who had collected, with uncommon industry and zeal, all the real and pretendedly ancient manuscripts concerning the history of his country, we may, on his authority, reject the improbable and self-condemned tales of Keating and O'Flaherty.
-Credulous and puerile to the last degree, they have disgraced the antiquities they meant to establish.
-It is to be wished, that some able Irishman, who understands the language and records of his country, may redeem, ere too late. the genuine antiquities of Ireland from the hands of these idle fabulists.
+Sir James Ware, who was indefatigable in his researches after the antiquities of his country, rejects, as mere fiction, and idle romance, all that is related of the ancient Irish, before the time of St. Patrick, and the reign of Leogaire.
+It is from this consideration, that he begins his history at the introduction of Christianity, remarking, that all that is delivered down concerning the times of paganism were tales of late invention, strangely mixed with anachronisms and inconsistencies.
+Such being the opinion of Ware, who had collected, with uncommon industry and zeal, all the real and pretendedly ancient manuscripts, concerning the history of his country, we may, on his authority, reject the improbable and self-condemned tales of Keating and O'Flaherty, Credulous and puerile to the last degree, they have . disgraced the antiquities they meant to establish.
+It is to be wished, that some able Irishman, who understands the language and records of his country. may redeem, ere it is too late, the genuine antiquities of Ireland, from the hands of these idle fabulists,

 By comparing the history in these poems with the legends of the Scots and Irish writers, and by afterwards examining both by the test of the Roman authors, it is easy to discover which is the most probable.
 Probability is all that can be established on the authority of tradition, ever dubious and uncertain.
-But when it fayours the hypothesis laid down by contemporary writers of undoubted veracity, and, as it were, finishes the figure of which they only drew the outlines, it ought, in the judgment of sober reason, to be preferred to accounts framed in dark and distant periods, with little judgment, and upon no authority.
+But when it favours the hypothesis laid down by contemporary writers of undoubted veracity, and, as it were, finishes the figure of which they only drew the outlines, it ought, in the judgment of sober reason, to be preferred to accounts framed in dark and distant periods, with little indement.

+and upon no authority.

-Concerning the period of more than a century which intervenes between Fingal and the reign of Fergus, the son of Ere or Arcath, tradition is dark and contradictory.
-Some trace up the family of Fergus to a son of Fingal of that name, who makes a considerable figure in Ossian's Poems.
-The three elder sons of Fingal, Ossian, Fillan, and Ryno, dving without issue, the succession, of course, devolved upon Fergus, the fourth son, and his posterity.
-This Fergus, say some traditions, was the father of Congal, whose son was Arcath, the father of Fergus, properly called the first king of Scots, as it was in his time the Cael, who possessed the western coast of Scotland, began to be distinguished, by foreigners, by the name of Scots.
-From thence-forward, the Scots and Piets, as distinct nations, became objects of attention to the historians of other countries.
+Concerning the period of more than a contury which intervenes between Fingal and the reign of Fergus, the son of Erc or Arcath, tradition is dark and contradictory.
+Some trace up the family of Fergus to a son of Fingal of that name, who makes a considerable figure in Ossian's poems.
+The three clider sons of Fingal, Ossian's Fluan, and Ryno, dying without issue, the succession, of course, devolved upon Fergus, the fourth son, and his posterity.
+This Fergus, say some traditions, was the father of Congal, whose son was Arcath, the father of Fergus, program of the contradiction of the contradiction.

+perly called the first king of Scots, as it was in his time the Cael, who possessed the western coast of Scotland, began to be distinguished, by foreigners, by the name of Scots.
+From thenceforward, the Scots and Picts, as distinct nations, became objects of attention to the historians of other countries.
 The internal state of the two Caledonian kingdoms has always continued, and ever must remain, in obscurity and fable.